wp-plugins/flickr-shortcode-importer/readme.txt

 * Make sure you have enough disk space.
 Figure on about 1 GB per 1,000 photos given your using Scissors-continued and have a maximum image size of 1280 x 1024.
 If your images can be larger, then you'll probably need 1 GB per 250 photos imported.

 = Thank You =
+* A big thank you to Željko Aščić of http://www.touristplayground.com/ for feedback and ideas.
 * Initial code is modeled after Viper007Bond's class based Regenerate Thumbnails plugin.
 The AJAX status and single auto-submission operations were a big help.
 * [flickr] shortcode handling code copied from Trent Gardner's very fine Flickr Manager plugin.
 * Hat's off to Alison Barret for her Settings API tutorials and class My_Theme_Options.